tknerr/docker-seminar-tdi/README.md

 # Sample Repo for the Docker Seminar

+Code repository for my HL docker seminar talk about [Test-Driven Infrastructure with Docker, ServerSpec and KitchenCI](http://slides.com/tknerr/tdi-with-kitchenci-and-docker/live#/)

+Below are the steps from the "Demo Time!" part for you to follow.

+## Generate the motd Cookbook

 Let's create a sample "motd" cookbook:
 ```
 chef generate cookbook motd
 cd motd
 ```

+## Run the (not yet existing) Tests

 Without further ado, we can already run some tests: